moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 On a subjective level, I have managed to set up a web app such as I would like to use on a daily basis.
 It's feature-rich yet intuitive enough so that a user could find his/her way around [without needing a manual](https://www.brainyquote.com/quotes/elon_musk_567244).

 On an objective level, I believe that the project meets the requirements.
 All [project features](https://github.com/epfl-extension-school/capstone-proposal-wad-c5-s1-2995-2047#application-purpose) are there and work as expected and the UI/UX is satisfactory.
 One could of course always improve such a project, and if I had the time I would probably update it to Rails 6, tweak the controllers so that they only output JSON and plug something like [react.js](https://github.com/reactjs/react-rails) on the front-end.
-This was however never the scope if this exercise.
+This was however never the scope of this exercise.

+The layout of the pages is somewhat different than that suggested in the mockups.
+For example, the home page was to include a right column with the login form, whereas now this form is located in a separate page.
+These are minor tweaks that only affect presentation but not function; as such I don't view them as failures.

 ## Changes I had to make or difficulties that I have faced